dyyle02/AIP/Assignment 5/README.md

 ### Firmware

-Here is some parts of the code that make the claw machine work.
+Here are some parts of the code that make the claw machine work.

 ``` Python
 # initialize M5 hardware: